rubynettes/rubynettes/2015-04-08/homework.md

 ## Tutorial with Exercises: Command line input

-Do the tutorial with exercises about command line input in http://ruby-doc.org/docs/Tutorial/part_02/user_input.html
+Do the tutorial with exercises about command line input at http://ruby-doc.org/docs/Tutorial/part_02/user_input.html

 ## Tutorial: Methods and Operators